There are three types of Misdemeanors in Illinois that are broken up into different classes: A, B and C.

 Meeting With Client

-After the initial consultation and before the court appearance, the attorney and client will most likely be able to meet exclusively at the court appearances and communicate by phone.
-If there are any circumstances where the attorney feels the need to review something with the client in person or the client wishes to meet with the attorney an appointment is always available.
+After the initial consultation and following retainer, the attorney and client will most likely meet next at our first court appearance and also communicate by phone a day or two prior.
+During the course of your case, if there are any circumstances where the attorney feels the needs to review something with the client or the client wishes to meet with the attorney an appointment is always available and will be scheduled.

 If Found Guilty

-A guilty finding or a pile will lead to a criminal record.
+A guilty verdict or plea will lead to a criminal record.
 This is not a felony record and it does not affect voting rights, housing, student loans or other similar issues.
 However, depending on the nature of the crime, it can affect Immigration status.
 This is why having a good, experienced lawyer is critical.